input-output-hk/catalyst-core/book/src/core-ledger-doc/testing/integration_tests.md

 # jormungandr-integration-tests

 Integration test is a container project for all jormungandr & jcli tests.
 Tests are validating node correctness, stability and interaction with database/rest api.
-Also there are non-functional tests which verify node durability and reliability
+Also there are non-functional tests which verify node durability and reliability.

 ## Architecture of tests

-Jormungandr tests architecture relies on test pyramid approach, where most of the effort is put into until and api level and small amount of tests on E2E.
+Jormungandr tests architecture relies on test pyramid approach.
+Most of the effort is put into until and api level and small amount of tests on E2E.
 Thanks to that we can create fast and reliable tests.

 ![Testing architecture](./graphs/testing-architecture.svg)